Skip to content

 Stack

 Stacked profiles can be hard to maintain.
-The parent profile needs to manage its own rules as well as always include the stacked profile rules.
+The parent profile needs to manage its own rules as well as always including access from the child profile.
+In most profile using stacking, the child profile is often naturally included in the parent.
+However, sometime the child profile is fully different.
 This directive automatically include the stacked profile rules into the parent profile.

 Format